Anthem of the Seas deck plans

 Deck layouts, review of facilities, activities, amenities

-Anthem of the Seas deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).
+Anthem of the Seas deck plan review at CruiseMapper provides newest cruise deck plans (2020-2021-2022 valid floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).

 Each of the Anthem of the Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Anthem of the Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.